gbroques/notes/getting-started-with-redux/readme.md

 ```

 ##The Reducer Function
-The UI or the view layer is most predictable when described as a _pure function_ of the application state.
+The UI or the View layer is most predictable when described as a _pure function_ of the application state.

 Redux complements this approach with another idea.

-__The third principle of redux__ - state mutations in your app need to be described as a pure function that takes in the _previous state_ and the _action being dispacted_, and returns the _next state_ of your application.
+__The third principle of redux__ - to describe state mutations in your app use a pure function that takes in the _previous state_ and the _action being dispacted_, and returns the _next state_ of your application.

 This function is called the __reducer__.